 Custom libraries

-files with a unique syntax, they are described as "literally just groups of #def
+In JM-, custom libraries are written in .jh files with a unique syntax, they are described as "literally just groups of #def initions".

-file extension stands for JmdHeader
+The .jh file extension stands for JmdHeader.

 To create your own library for JM-, you can use the syntax example below (extracted from the, PIDD)